 Contrarily, a short position is adopted in a bearish market when share prices are expected to decline.

-Short selling, as opposed to a long position, is an investment strategy with the underlying motive of "buying low and selling high".
-Investors, who short sell stocks, expect share prices to drop on a future date and aim to capitalize on this prediction.
+Short selling, as opposed to a long position, is an investment strategy with the underlying motive of "buying low and selling high."
+Investors who short sell stocks expect share prices to drop in the future and aim to capitalize on this prediction.

-Since it depends on speculation and entails infinite risk theoretically, only seasoned investors partake in short selling.
+Short selling in stock market depends on speculation and entails infinite risk theoretically.
+Usually, only seasoned investors partake in short selling.
 To short stocks, traders sell shares that they do not own but are instead borrowed from a broker-dealer, thus opening a position.
 They sell it at the prevailing market rate, thus shorting the position and waiting for prices to drop.
 Eventually, traders need to buy back those stocks they sold short to close such a position.

 If prices do drop, traders make a profit from the difference between the selling price and the purchasing price.
 However, if such a prediction for price declination does not realise and share prices move upward instead, the concerned trader stands to lose.
 Apart from speculation, investors and fund managers also use short selling to hedge the downside risk of holding a long position on securities or any related ones.